gregr/ina/nscheme/README.md

 * independent processes communicating via shared mvectors
   * arbitrary topology; can support true paralllelism
   * can reason about host system as a concurrent, black box process

-### control extensions
-* implement tag-aware delimited continuation operators in base language
-  * e.g., reset/tag, shift/tag, abort/tag
-* delimited control:
-  * programs not making use of delimited control should incur no additional overhead
-  * for more precise resource control, replace shift/reset with: prompt0, control0, abort
-    * should dynamic-put, dynamic-get be primitives for tail call efficient parameterize?
-    * maybe exclude delimited control from base language, and implement via CPS-ing embedded interpreter; aggressive inlining can recover native stack-like efficiency
-  * higher level continuation interface
-    * support restartable error handlers (particularly important for REPL support)
-    * aborting w/ specific tags
-    * parameterize
-    * dynamic-wind (but be wary of spurious exit/re-enter cycling
-      * should forward dynamic parameters, to avoid exit/re-enter for parent lookup
-        * what other kinds of aborts should/can be pre-empted by dynamic-wind in this way?
-    * what does Racket really do?
-      * exceptions/errors, break (and other interrupts)
-        * asynchronous exceptions, like break, don't really make sense
-          * Interrupts make more sense in terms of parallel processing, and should be designed for explicitly.
-An interrupted program that does not explicitly ask to handle interrupts should terminate, not raise an exception in an arbitrary thread.
-          * concepts like "break" belong to the meta-level, not in object-level programs
-            * e.g., a main meta-level program (such as an IDE or debugger) is evaluating an object-level program when a "break" is signaled.
-The interrupt handling behaves like a separate thread which communicates a break message to the main program thread.
-The main program has been designed as an event loop that listens for interrupt messages such as "break", and responds by suspending its evaluation of the object-level program.
-* parallel processing: spawn, (mvector-cas! mv i expected new) => boolean?
-  * Is spawn necessary for equational reasoning with multiple processes?
-If not, we can just expose a threading interface via procedures.
-Would such an interface have to be platform-specific?
-Racket efficiently supports interruption features that JS can't.
-  * high level synchronizable actions interface
-    * as in Concurrent ML, or Racket synchronizable events
-    * Instead of `X/enable-break` variants of `X` to safely perform the op or break, but not both, provide a synchronizable event for temporarily enabled breaks, e.g., `(sync (choice-evt X break-evt))`.
-      Also provide a `timeout-evt` for similar orthogonality.

 ### syntax extensions
 * light extensions